brunorijsman/quantum-internet-hackathon-2022/README.md

 -   [PhD thesis "Architecture of a Quantum Multicomputer Optimized for Shor's Factoring Algorithm" by Rodney van Meter.](https://arxiv.org/pdf/quant-ph/0607065.pdf)

-Note that some of these papers discuss a distributed implementation of Shor's algorithm.
-This includes as a sub-problem a distributed quantum Fourier transformation, which is the easiest part of the problem.
+Some of these papers discuss a distributed implementation of Shor's algorithm.
+The quantum Fourier transformation is one of the steps in Shor's algorithm (not the most difficult step).

-We will be implementing our distributed quantum Fourier transformation on two different simulation
+We will be implementing our distributed quantum Fourier transformation on three different simulation
-platforms: Qiskit and QNE-ADK (both are described in more detail below).
+platforms: Qiskit, QNE-ADK, and Pennylane (all are described in more detail below).

 # [Qiskit Implementation](docs/qiskit-implementation.md)